 Take Time to Relax and Enjoy Your Gardens

-That said, it shouldn’t come as a surprise that one of my favorite segments of this tour, What’s in My Garden, is definitely the gazebo at the end of our wrap around porch.
-Technically it’s a 1/2 gazebo as it is not a full circle, but it still functions just as lovely as though it were a full gazebo.
-I’ll forewarn you, this post has lots of luscious pictures!
+One of my favorite segments from the What’s in My Garden tour is definitely the gazebo at the end of our wrap-around porch.
+Technically, it’s a half-gazebo but it still functions just as lovely as though it were a full gazebo.
+I’ll forewarn you, this post is loaded with lots of luscious garden photos!

 That is one major benefit to having gardens around your house.
 They bring so many visitors and while they enjoy your gardens -you get to enjoy them too!

-So I think I’ll be moving (that’s code for my husband will be moving it!) this beautiful shrub down into the back yard in the fall.
-Directly behind the Rose of Sharon is a porch sign that reads “This is my happy place” and has an arrow pointing to the gazebo.
-It goes without saying this year we really slacked off in the weed control area -it was just too darn hot outside!
+So I think I’ll be moving this beautiful shrub down into the back yard in the fall.
+Directly behind the Rose of Sharon is a porch sign that reads, “This is my happy place” with an arrow pointing to the gazebo.
+It goes without saying, this year we really slacked off in weed control because it was just too darn hot outside!

 Of all my hosta plants, this was the first time I ever caught one so perfectly symmetrical and without burned leaves.
 Naturally I had to grab a photo of it.
 But, by far though the next hosta plant photo is my favorite!